Ednas/liri-node-app/README.md

 # Liri - a node application

-To install these npm packages run these commands one at a time.
+To install these npm packages, cd into the folder, then run

 ```
-npm install twitter
-npm install spotify
-npm install request
+npm install
 ```

 ### Commands to run LIRI